3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_03/react/react-intro-to-jsx.md

 *Before this lesson, students should already be able to:*

 - Create a React application using `create-react-app`.
-- Write HTML and be familiar with the concepts behind injecting JavaScript into HTM
+- Write HTML and be familiar DOM manipulation in JavaScript

 <br>